Spring Hill High School (Texas)

-Spring Hill High School is a public high school located in the city of Longview, Texas, in Gregg County, United States and classified as a 4A school by the UIL.
+Spring Hill High School is a public high school located in the city of Longview, Texas, in Gregg County, United States and classified as a 4A school by the University Interscholastic League (UIL).
 It is a part of the Spring Hill Independent School District located northwest of the city of Longview.
 In 2013, the school was rated "Met Standard" by the Texas Education Agency.

 Athletics

 The Spring Hill Panthers compete in these sports: